Faber-Castell Art Grip Aquarelle Pencils

 Packaging and presentation – 3.5/5

 There isn’t a lot of variety in sizes, and most offerings will come in an attractive blue tin sleeve that has individual compartments for each pencil.
 The pencil themselves have a blue outer with rows of grip dots, white lettering, and representative color bands at the base.
+This is a very solid look that helps the Faber-Castell Art Grip Aquarelle Watercolor Pencils to stand out from the crowd.
 It would have been nice to see the attractive gold labeling and wooden case some of the other FC lines have, but being a “budget” pencil these aren’t big issues.

 Cost – 4/5

 Prices for these will be in the mid-range.
-There won’t be a lot of variance due to cases since there is only one, but still shop around for deals.
+There won’t be a lot of variance due to cases since there is only one type but still shop around for deals.
 This price point is definitely a reminder that these are meant to be a more mainstream offering, as their premium Albrecht Dürer line will demand a 50% or so premium.
-This is a great way to get into what is still a quality offering without having to open the pocket book as wide.
+This is a great way to get into what is still a quality offering without having to open the pocketbook as wide.

 Overall ranking – 4/5

-All in all, this is a great watercolor line for an aspiring student or someone wanting to build upon their hobby.
+All in all, the Faber-Castell Art Grip Aquarelle Watercolor Pencils are a great watercolor line for an aspiring student or someone wanting to build upon their hobby.
 Colors are on point and the unique shape and grips on these pencils will greatly assist in user control.
+The smaller core allows for these to be right at home in highly technical areas of your drawing where having control is essential.
 The 60 piece set gives enough variety in color to fulfill most needs and the great water solubility of these will assist in finding those colors that aren’t initially present.
 The price is reasonable with minimal shortcuts being taken to get there.